google/santa/README.md

     * [Zercurity](https://github.com/zercurity/zercurity) - A dockerized service
       for managing and monitoring applications across a large fleet utilizing Santa + Osquery.
+    * [Rudolph](https://github.com/airbnb/rudolph) - An AWS-based serverless sync service
+      primarily built on API GW, DynamoDB, and Lambda components to reduce operational burden.
+      Rudolph is designed to be fast, easy-to-use, and cost-efficient.

 * Alternatively, `santactl` can configure rules locally (without a sync server).